xiyuanbao/kgb/content/authors/kiran/_index.md

 # Username (this should match the folder name)
 authors:
 - kiran
-weight: 10
+weight: 30
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Co-advised PhD Student<br> now Postdoctoral Associate at UF
+role: PhD 2020<br> Postdoctoral Associate at UF

 # Organizations/Affiliations
 organizations: